dschul01/stock-analysis/README.md

 ![Formatting_Code.png](https://github.com/dschul01/stock-analysis/blob/main/Resources/Formatting_Code.png)
 ![Positive_Returns_YoY.png](https://github.com/dschul01/stock-analysis/blob/main/Resources/Positive_Returns_YoY.png)
 ### Refactoring Impacts
-The initial code was enhanceD using an index for all the ticker's performance measurement loops and resulted in significant time reductions to run the code as seen in the images below.
-The time would be reduced even more as the number of stocks to analyze increases.
+The initial code was enhanced using an index for all the ticker's performance measurement loops and resulted in significant time reductions to run the code as seen in the images below.
+The time differential would be even greater if the volume of stocks to analyze increased.
 ![Refactored_Time_Impacts.png](https://github.com/dschul01/stock-analysis/blob/main/Refactored_Time_Impacts.png)
 ## Summary
-### Advantages
+### Advantages of Refactoring Code
+There are several advantages of refactoring code.
+It leads to better quality code making it more manageable and cleaner for the original programmer or others who might need to update it in the future.
+The process of refactoring will also help in finding bugs which might not have originally occurred when running initial use cases.
+It also often reduces run times as it leads to removing unnecessary code.

+The refactoring for this particular project resulted in all the advantages listed.
+The original code had unnecessary lines of code which made the performance run over 6 times longer before refactoring.
+The new code is cleaner and runs much quicker as seen in the Results above.

-### Disadvantages
+### Disadvantages of Refactoring Code
+There are also disadvantages of refactoring code.
+Refactoring takes time and money.
+A programmer must go back through the code deciphering what it's doing and then use resources to refactor.
+There are possibilities refactoring does not improve timeliness and could break other applications which depend on the source code being adjusted.

+The refactoring for this particular project resulted in the use of additional hours spent to create better quality code.
+However, the resulting 6x time savings made it a worthwile endeavor.